FREQUENTLY ASKED QUESTIONS

 What is the difference between having Root Canal Treatment with a General Dentist vs an Endodontist?

 All general dentists are trained to perform basic root canal procedures.
 Endodontists are general dentists that have gone to dental school and then have returned to a specialty school for an additional 2-3 years to learn how to perform Root Canals with greater complexity, to perform Root Canal Retreatments and Root Surgery using a ceiling-mounted microscope and a CBCT (three-dimensional x-ray which show greater detail than a regular 2-D x-ray).

 What is a CBCT and how does it benefit my treatment?

-CBCT stands for Cone Beam Computed Technology, where the scanner rotates around the patient’s head, obtaining up to nearly 600 images to create a volumetric data set.
+CBCT stands for Cone Beam Computed Tomography, where the scanner rotates around the patient’s head, obtaining up to nearly 600 images to create a volumetric data set.
 The scanning software collects the data and reconstructs it, producing what is termed a digital volume that can then be manipulated and visualized with specialized software.
 This allows Endodontists to see more clearly what the issues are within your tooth and to see how tooth infection is affecting the surrounding bone.
 Often these issues are not visible on regular X-rays.
 CBCT has been described as the gold standard for imaging the oral and maxillofacial area.

 How long has Dr. Davis been working and where did she go to University?

 Dr. Davis is an Endodontist with over 20 years of experience as a dental provider.
 She graduated from Dental School at the University of Saskatchewan in 1995.
 She then practiced general dentistry for 15 years before returning to take her Masters in Craniofacial Science specializing in Endodontics from 2010-2013 at UBC.
 She has been working as an Endodontist in Calgary since that time and she started Westside Endodontics in 2015.
 Dr. Davis enjoys the challenge of being an Endodontist and a business owner.